Environmental Management

 • Information disclosure with high reliability

-• Improvement of corporate value through acquisition of ESG evaluation
+• Improvement of cprporate value through obtaining high CDP scores

 • Responding to EcoVadis